vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 p.
 954. Upākarmaprayoga, p.
 964n.
 Upakātyāyana, p.
 502. Upākśtitattva, of Bālambhatta, p.
 971. Upanayana, entitles man for sāstric

 actions, pp. 62, 95; no adhikāra for homa upto, p.
-34; proper time of, for the varnas, pp. 41, 313; prāyaścittas for one who has not undergone, p.
+34; proper time of, for the varṇas, pp. 41, 313; prāyaścittas for one who has not undergone, p.
 96; rules about, p.
 96; allowed to rathakāra by Bau.

 Gr.
 S., p.
 50.